-FOR IMMEDIATE RELEASE: Spring is here and you may have heard chicks peeping the last time you were at your local farm store, and may be thinking about getting a few chicks yourself.
-Before going out and purchasing chicks, there are a few questions you should first consider before you start raising chickens.
+Spring is here and you may have heard the sound of chicks peeping the last time you were at the feed store.
+You may even be thinking about getting a few chicks yourself.
+Before going out and purchasing chicks there are a few questions you should first consider.
 Questions to consider before venturing into raising chickens include: Are there any town or city ordinances that restrict raising poultry where you live?
 Do you have the time to care for chickens and who will take care of the chickens when you go out of town?
 If you want your flock to be a source of income, is there a local market for eggs or chickens?
 If you will be raising chickens for meat, is there a local processer or are you able to process the chickens yourself?

 After considering the previous questions, next you will need to decide what breed of chickens you are going to raise.
 Different breeds of chickens have been selectively bred for specific purposes and traits.
 Meat breeds have been bred to have increased meat yield and improved feed conversion rates.
 However, they usually do not lay enough eggs to justify keeping as laying hens.
 Similarly, breeds that have been selectively bred to be layers, have been breed for increased egg production, smaller frame size, and will not grow as fast as breeds that have been developed for meat production.
-If you are interested in raising chickens for egg and meat production, there are dual purpose breeds that can be raised for both egg and meat production.
+If you are interested in raising chickens for egg and meat production there are dual purpose breeds that can be raised for both egg and meat production.